-Operating revenues consist mainly of patient services fees and other, which includes state of Texas cost report reimbursements, and subscription income.
+Operating revenues generally consist mainly of patient services fees and other, which includes ASSPP, and subscription income.
 Patient service fees are gross billings to the Authority's customers for ambulance services provided.
 The subscription income is annual dollars received from the Authority's customers for a household membership.
-Operating revenue also includes other program income, which consists of fees from patients of hospitals for service.
+For fiscal year 2016 and 2015, operating revenue also includes other program income, which consists of fees from patients of hospitals for service.
 These revenue sources, less estimated uncollectible fees, which are calculated on the estimated collection percentage for the fiscal year, results in net operating revenue of \$49,257,948 and \$47,081,816 for 2016 and 2015, respectively.
 Increase in operating revenue is primarily related to increase in service provided.